Illinois College

 Illinois College is a private liberal arts college in Jacksonville, Illinois.
 It is affiliated with the United Church of Christ and the Presbyterian Church (USA).
-It was the second college founded in Illinois, but the first to grant a degree (in 1835).
+It was the second college founded in Illinois but the first to grant a degree (in 1835).
 It was founded in 1829 by the Yale Band, students from Yale College who traveled westward to found new colleges.
 It briefly served as the state's first medical school, from 1843 to 1848.

 History

-The Rev. John M. Ellis, a Presbyterian missionary in the East, saw the need for a “seminary of learning” in the new state of Illinois.
+John M. Ellis, a Presbyterian missionary in the East, saw the need for a “seminary of learning” in the new state of Illinois.
 His plans drew the attention of Congregational students at Yale College, and seven of them, in one of the famous “Yale Bands,” came westward to help found the college.

 The first president of Illinois College was Edward Beecher who left his position at the Park Street Church in Boston and firmly imbued the new college with New England traditions and academic foundations.
 His sister, Harriet Beecher Stowe, was later the author of the influential anti-slavery novel Uncle Tom’s Cabin and a visitor to the campus.
 His brother, Henry Ward Beecher, preached and lectured at the college as well.
 Beecher Hall, named in honor of president Beecher, was the first building constructed on the Illinois College campus, and remains the oldest college building in the state of Illinois.

 The first two college graduates in the state of Illinois, Richard Yates and Jonathan E. Spilman, received their degrees from Illinois College in 1835.
 Yates became the Civil War governor of Illinois and later a U.S. senator.
 A program at Illinois College for first generation college students was named The Yates Fellowship Program in his honor.
 Jonathan Edwards Spilman composed the familiar music to Robert Burns’ poem “Flow Gently, Sweet Afton.”

 William Jennings Bryan, a member of the class of 1881, is one of the most prominent alumni of Illinois College.
 He was a United States Congressman from Nebraska, the US Secretary of State, and the Democratic Party's presidential nominee in 1896, 1900, and 1908.